vlngf/OilMetagenomesDB/assets/documentation/samples/README.md

 | archive | The archive where the library data is stored | SRA | article_common | Specified in an enum <br> [(link)](https://github.com/agni-bioinformatics-lab/OilMetagenomesDB/blob/main/schemas_samples/archive.json) |
 | archive_project | Project code with all sample data (PRJ).
 The article may specify the code of a set of experiments (SRP), experiment code (SRX), sample code (SRS). <br> Through these designations in NCBI, you can find the project code | PRJNA604781 | article_common | "type": "string", <br> "pattern": "^(PRJ\|SRP\|SRX\|SRS)[A-Z]*\\\d+$" |
 | archive_accession | Data code for sample, <br> starts SRS for SRA or ERS for ENA | SRS5536770 | db_uniq | "type": "string", <br> "pattern": "^(SRS\|ERS)\\\d+$" |

+## Dictionary for Materials Column:

+**seawater** - often taken from oil spills

+**production fluid** - the undivided oil production fluid that has not yet separated

+**formation water** - water that is together with oil and solid phase, but which contains very little oil

+**injection water** - water that is pumped in to pump out oil under pressure

+**oil contaminated soil** - soil contaminated with oil

+**soil** - just soil without oil, control

+**crude oil** - pure oil, high percentage of hydrocarbons

+**core** - a cylindrical rock sample that is extracted from a well for laboratory analysis

+**reservoir fluids** - same as reservoir brine, may be what is produced but also called in an oil reservoir, a mixture of water, oil and solids, not yet stratified

+**drilling mud** - is what's needed to lubricate the drill

+**drilling cuttings** - cuttings that go back to the ground when drilling

+**oil sands** - refers to a type of unconventional petroleum deposit that consists of a mixture of sand, water, clay, and bitumen, often refers to surface mining

+**clean water** - often the control of any water

+**solid** - solid phase formed after extraction

+**grounded water** - underground water that has little connection to the reservoir itself

+**pipeline solids** - sediment on the pipeline, usually taken to check for corrosion.